QuakeEngines/QuArK_quake_editor-clone/source/trunk/dllsource/QuArKgrnreader/readme.txt

-and use QuArK's Model Editor, use "new model" icon button to start editor, delete empty "Component", then click main menu's File > Model Importers > .gr2 Importer and select model. (only works for static models and bones, no animation)
+and use QuArK's Model Editor, use "new model" icon button to start editor, delete empty "Component", then click main menu's File > Model Importers > .gr2 Importer and select model. (only works for static models and bones, some animation)